chicio/chicio.github.io/src/posts/2022-03-02-custom-jackson-module-deserlializer-serializer-object-mapper-java-spi.md

 ```

 If you look closely to our `ObjectMapper` definition you can see something interesting: before returning the
 instance creation there is a call to the `findAndRegisterModules`.
-What does this method do? :thinking: It contains
+What does this method do?
+It contains
 the core feature of Jackson `Module`s load :heart_eyes:.
 This method is in charge of loading external third party
 modules using the [Java Service Provider interfaces](https://www.baeldung.com/java-spi).
 This a feature of Java 6 that let (library) developer write code to load and discovery third party plugins for their